RNGDelak/ord-wwfsoe/README.md

 - Real numbers in (0,1) are encoded into binary strings via **h(x)**
 - Binary strings define a path through ordinal intervals via **g(X, α)**
 - Fundamental sequences guide interval refinement
 - The process yields a unique ordinal below α

+## Implement
+- Check ordinal.js for the Implementation of this construction with bound ordinal ω^ω